Juca-77/Souls-Duel/docs/README.md

 **Consequences**

-Applying the Factory Method pattern to our controller and viewer instantiation offers several advantages:
+Applying the Factory Method pattern to our com.aor.soulsduel.controller and com.aor.soulsduel.viewer instantiation offers several advantages:
-- Decoupling: The creation logic for controllers and viewers is decoupled from the Game class, enhancing flexibility and maintainability.
+- Decoupling: The creation logic for controllers and viewers is decoupled from the com.aor.soulsduel.Game class, enhancing flexibility and maintainability.
-- Extensibility: Introducing new states and corresponding controllers/viewers becomes a modular process without affecting existing code.
+- Extensibility: Introducing new com.aor.soulsduel.states and corresponding controllers/viewers becomes a modular process without affecting existing code.
-- State-specific Implementations: Each state can have its own implementation of controller and viewer creation, tailoring the components to specific state requirements.
+- State-specific Implementations: Each state can have its own implementation of com.aor.soulsduel.controller and com.aor.soulsduel.viewer creation, tailoring the components to specific state requirements.
 - Encapsulation: The Factory Method pattern encapsulates the instantiation details, promoting a cleaner and more organized structure.

 ------